zsh2401/AutumnBox-AdbBinaries-Store/README.md

-# AutumnBox_CI_ADB_Binary
+# Notice
-A repo for store adb files for AutumnBox CI building.
+Put adb binary files in there if you want to build and run AutumnBox successfully.